bins0000/Cuisine-Predictor/README.md

         ├── setup.cfg
         ├── setup.py
         └── tests
+The program to run is ```project2.py``` in the main directory cs5293sp22-project2
 ## How to run
-In the repository outer most directory (cs5293sp22-project1/ where redactor.py is located), you can call `redactor.py` to run the program by using the following command:-
+You can call `project2.py` in the commandline to run the program by using the following command as an example:-

-    pipenv run python redactor.py --input '*.txt' \
+    pipenv run python project2.py --N 5 --ingredient paprika --ingredient banana  --ingredient "rice krispies"
-                        --names --dates --phones --genders --address\
-                        --concept 'kids' \
-                        --output 'files/' \
-                        --stats stderr
-Among the arguments, --input and --concept can take more than one arguments.
-For example, you might pass in --concept food --concept school for concept.

-# The functions
+Among the arguments, --N takes in an integer that indicates the amount of the closest cuisine ID to be showed, and --ingredient can take multiple items which are the ingredients that the user would want to input for the prediction.

+# Functions in this program

 ## predict_cuisine(input_ingredients, ingredient_train, ingredient_test, cuisine_train, cuisine_test)
 this function takes the following parameters: input_ingredients, ingredient_train, ingredient_test, cuisine_train, and cuisine_test.
 The names of the parameters are straight forward.

 Then the function models the clasifier model using scikit-learn package.
 In this case, SVM model was used as it produces higher confidence score.

+Once the SVM classifier is modelled, the test data was used to find the prediction accuracy to be used as our confidence score for the prediciton.

+Then on the ingredient list that was input, the cuisine was predicted using SVM classifier.
+Then the items being returned from this function are the predicted cuisine, the confidence score, and a dictionary of the new cuisine that was generated from the input ingredients.
+This dictionary of input ingredients is then used for comparing with other cuisines for similarity.

 ## closest_cuisines(N, train_df, train_features, input_ingredients, cuisine_pred)